boyangshang/FADS/README.md

 ## Diversity Subsampling With Replacement
 The DS_WR function in **FADS** selects a diverse subsample from a data set with replacement.
-The inputs and outputs of DS_WR are the same with the DS function (see [Diversity Subsampling Without Replacement](#diversity-subsampling-without-replacement)) except that update_iter is not one of its inputs.
+The inputs and outputs of DS_WR are the same with the DS function (see [Diversity Subsampling Without Replacement](#diversity-subsampling-without-replacement)) except that update_iter and n_update are not among the inputs.